Wrangler (University of Cambridge)

-At the University of Cambridge in England, a "Wrangler" is a student who gains first-class honours in the final year of the university's degree in mathematics.
+At the University of Cambridge in England, a "Wrangler" is a student who gains first-class honours in the Mathematical Tripos competition.
 The highest-scoring student is the Senior Wrangler, the second highest is the Second Wrangler, and so on.
 By contrast, the person who achieves the lowest exam marks while still earning a third-class honours degree (that is, while still earning an honours degree at all) is known as the wooden spoon.

+History

 Until 1909, the university made the rankings public.
 Since 1910, it has publicly revealed only the class of degree gained by each student.
 An examiner reveals the identity of the Senior Wrangler "unofficially" by tipping his hat when reading out the person's name, but other rankings are communicated to each student privately.
 Therefore, the names of only some 20th-century Senior Wranglers (such as Crispin Nash-Williams, Christopher Budd, Frank P. Ramsey, Donald Coxeter, Kevin Buzzard, Jayant Narlikar, George Reid and Ben J. Green) have become publicly known.

-Another notable was Philippa Fawcett.
+Another standout was Philippa Fawcett.
 She was educated at Newnham College, Cambridge, which had been co-founded by her mother.
 In 1890, Fawcett became the first woman to obtain the top score in the Cambridge Mathematical Tripos exams.
 Her score was 13 per cent higher than the second-highest score.
-When the women's list was announced, Fawcett was described as "above the senior wrangler", but she did not receive the title of senior wrangler, as at that time only men could receive degrees and therefore only men were eligible for the Senior Wrangler title.
-The results were always highly publicised, with the top scorers receiving great acclaim.
+When the women's list was announced, Fawcett was described as "above the senior wrangler", but she did not receive the title of senior wrangler, as only men could then receive degrees, so only men were eligible for the Senior Wrangler title.
+The results were highly publicised, with the top scorers receiving great acclaim.
 Women had been allowed to take the Tripos since 1881, after Charlotte Angas Scott was unofficially ranked as eighth wrangler.

 It was recorded that "virtually every high wrangler (for whom records exist) participated in some form of regular physical exercise to preserve his strength and stamina."

 Obtaining the position of a highly ranked Wrangler created many opportunities for the individual's subsequent profession.
-Such individuals would often become Fellows initially, before moving on to other professions.
+Such individuals would often become Fellows, before moving on to other professions.
 Throughout the United Kingdom and the British Empire, university mathematics professors were often among the top three Wranglers.